 4. Encourage your child to maintain a diary

 Often, children who find it difficult to communicate their problems feel better when they pen them down.
-So encourage your sulking kid to maintain a diary as it will help them overcome the stress (4).
+So encourage your sulking or brooding kid to maintain a diary as it will help them overcome the stress (4).

 5. Avoid overreacting